 But using alcohol to control oily skin, breakouts, and acne has since been widely dismissed by dermatologists because it can in fact make the situation worse.

-Astringents containing alcohol were among those products that became really popular for a few years, but has since fallen out of favor.
+Astringents containing alcohol were among those products that became really popular for a few years, but have since fallen out of favor.

 Does Micellar Water Clog Pores?